aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 }
 ```

 We also need to restrict data elements that a module can provide as arguments or return values of a call.
-Otherwise, we may get weird scenarios where a module can make a call with an argument that it has no access to!
+Otherwise, we may get weird scenarios where a module can make a call with an argument that it has no access to.

 ```alloy
 sig DataflowCall in Call { ... } {